 Remember that these bikes will actually not be Kawasaki’s first electric motorcycles in the market—that honour belongs to the Elektrode balance bike.
 However, that bike was intended for kids, and these new machines (a naked bike and a fully-faired bike, the filings suggest) are presumably for adults, if they’re street-legal.

 And what about that ZX-4R?
 It’s basically a big-bored ZX-25R, far as we know.
-The ZX-25R hit the Asian market in the early days of the COVID-19 pandemic, revving all the way to 17,000 rpm and making 50 horsepower from its parallel twin engine (see our writeup from 2020 here).
+The ZX-25R hit the Asian market in the early days of the COVID-19 pandemic, revving all the way to 17,000 rpm and making 50 horsepower from its four-cyl engine (see our writeup from 2020 here).
 Expect at least 70 horsepower from the ZX-4R, if it comes to Canada (and we sure hope it does!).